GrandGarcon/Master_M-2-Cybersecurity-courses/INF-637/README.md

 i will mention the hints of the boxes that i have broken in the given categories so as to just act as guide not doremon. :)

 ### seam bowe courses on infosec series :-
-these course series are the bottom up analysis of the practical reverse engg and re

 ### then to real time threat analytics on the scale
-1. follow the course notes and the
+1. follow the course notes to created automated reverse engineering  techniques.

 # then some real etheical work :-
 1. HackerOne
 2. 0x00sec discord community.

+# Actual classes :
+  ##  1&2 classes : getting the  jist of the reverse engineering and the file formats. :
+      - the best  overall medium  blog post for the reverse engineering mastery: https://medium.com/@vignesh4303/reverse-engineering-resources-beginners-to-intermediate-guide-links-f64c207505ed .